 My middle-grade novel (working title: WAITING TO BE KNOWN, but I can almost promise that’s going to change) will be released in 2015.
 I am also co-author of the forthcoming memoir, POSITIVE, the story of Paige Raw who was born with HIV, bullied for it, and has since emerged a national anti-bullying crusader and HIV educator.
-The book will be in stores August 26, 2014, from Harper Collins.
+That book will be in stores August 26, 2014, from Harper Collins.

 I was a lead member of the documentary team for Sesame Street’s hour-long primetime television special, Growing Hope Against Hunger, which won a 2012 Emmy.
 You can see a brief highlight reel here.

 I wrote The Cleaner Plate Club: Raising Healthy Eaters One Meal at a Time, co-authored with kitchen goddess, Beth Bader.
 Read more about it below.

 Here are a few other things I wrote recently: